 Dragons of the World

 The most common iterations of dragons are the fire-breathing monsters seen in popular media and the wise beings from China and Japan.
 However, there are so many more myths out there from all different kinds of places!
-For our friends, the Southwark School dragons, here is some background on dragons and some myths from Africa, East Asia, and the Americas.
+For our friends, the Southwark School Dragons, here is some background on dragons and some myths from Africa, East Asia, and the Americas.

 What Makes it a Dragon?